Scotland / Glencoe

 | July | Exposed daytime walks and breezier ridge access points | Warm, humid evenings and low-shelter camping spots | The difference between open roadside stops and tucked-in woodland edges can be stark. |

-| August | Moving-air daytime periods after fresher weather | Still evenings after damp spells | Late-summer nuisance often lingers in damp sheltered pockets rather than every stop equally. |
+| August to September | Moving-air daytime periods after fresher weather | Still evenings after damp spells | Late-summer nuisance often lingers in damp sheltered pockets rather than every stop equally. |

 Best overall windows